 - Click the Properties tab and click the Layers button.

 - If necessary, expand Appearance and change Height (Z) to 200 m.

 The Width and Depth fields change to match.

 - Click Apply.

 All the cube symbols now stand 200 meters high.
 You'll use the same aspect ratio as before, 0.05 times their actual value.

-- In the Symbology pane, click the back arrow, and then next to the Primary Symbology button, click Vary symbology by attribute.
+- In the Symbology pane, click the back button.
+Click the Vary symbology by attribute tab.

 If you maintain the aspect ratio, the width and depth of the cube will change when you calculate the height.

-- Under Height, for Field, click Set an expression.
+- Under Height, for Field, click the Set an expression button.

-The Expression Builder opens and Arcade is set by default.
+The Expression Builder window appears.
+Arcade is set by default.